America · Boutique

 The capital that breathes thin

-La Paz is not entered, it is descended into.
+La Paz is descended into.
 A city hung inside a crater, with the Illimani at the back, that rewards the curious traveller and punishes the rushed one.
 Cable cars crossing the sky, the witches' market and a young culinary elite.

 Hotels